Mollie Tibbetts' dad: I believe she's still alive, and with somebody she knows

 BODY FOUND MILES FROM WHERE MOLLIE TIBBETTS WAS LAST SEEN NOT MISSING COLLEGE STUDENT, POLICE SAY

-Tibbetts encouraged that if anyone knows anything about his daughter's disappearance, or to anyone who may be with Mollie to "just simply call the authorities and put an end to this."
+Tibbetts urged anyone who knows anything about his daughter's disappearance - or to anyone who may be with Mollie - to "just simply call the authorities and put an end to this."

 "Let Mollie come home and hold yourself accountable for what you've done so far, but don't escalate this to a point where you can't recover yourself," he added.